-The instrumentation within the Bioengineering Research Center is used for both research and teaching.
-The following instruments are included in the Bioengineering Research Center and are located in Learned Hall.
-To inquire about training and instrument use in the Bioengineering Research Center Laboratories, please complete the BERC Request Form.
-A completed BERC Request Form must be on file for anyone working in the laboratories.
+The instrumentation within the Institute of Bioengineering Research is used for both research and teaching.
+The following instruments are included in the Institiute of Bioengineering Research and are located in Learned Hall.
+To inquire about training and instrument use in the Institute of Bioengineering Research Laboratories, please complete the IBER Request Form.
+A completed IBER Request Form must be on file for anyone working in the laboratories.
 For more information contact:

 Qiang (Charles) Ye, Ph.D.

 Office: Learned Hall 5101E

 TA Instruments Q800 Dynamic Mechanical Analyzer based on a combined motor and transducer design, uses advanced, non-contact, linear motors to control stress and measures strain with a highly sensitive optical encoder.
 Unit has ability to provide tension, compression, 3-point bend, dual cantilever, single cantilever, and shear sandwich modes of deformation.
 In addition, it can accommodate submersion clamps (tension and 3-pint bend) with fluid reservoirs that eliminate the need to invert the instrument to perform submersion studies.